engintron/engintron.com/docs/pages/index.md

 ## Welcome to the new documentation portal for Engintron

+#### *** WORK IN PROGRESS

-This is where we document how Engintron works as well as optimization guides for cPanel/WHM.
+This is where we document how Engintron works, as well as optimization guides for cPanel/WHM.

 Looking for future development of Engintron?
 Have a look at the Development Roadmap: [pages/Engintron-Roadmap.md](pages/Engintron-Roadmap.md)